alneberg/DailyRead/README.md

 daily_read upload all
 daily_read upload --orderer

-# Start a basic server to display all generated reports
+# Start a basic server to display all generated reports - NOT FOR PRODUCTION
 daily_read serve --location
 ```

 # Configuration variables

 Configuration is dealt with via environment variables.
 Simplest way to set it up is to retrieve a `.env` file based on the `.env.example` provided in the repo.
 Environment variables which are not set have default variables in `daily_read/config.py`.

+# Contributors

+Johannes Alneberg
+Anandashankar Anil